IPsec - Roadwarriors IKEv2 EAP-MSCHAPv2

 Enable Unbound and leave the Network Interfaces on All (recommended).
 Next go to Query Forwarding and input your Custom forwarding servers.
 For example your Samba or Microsoft Active Directory Domain Controllers.

-Unbound listens on port 53 UDP/TCP on all network interfaces of the Opnsense.
+Unbound listens on port 53 UDP/TCP on all network interfaces of the OPNsense.
 If you followed all prior steps, access to your LAN is already permitted from the IPsec Network.
 You can use the IP addresses of the OPNsense in that network as target for the DNS queries.

 In this example they are: 192.168.1.1 and 2001:db8:1234:1::1.